-Friend's fundraising projects include an annual book sale; lectures and special events, such as author's readings and book signings; and an online auction.
+Friend's fundraising projects include an annual book sale.
 The well-being of St. Michael's depends, in large part, on the well-being of the Kelly Library and the involvement and generosity of people like you.
 Once again, I invite you to become a member of what I believe will be a lively and enjoyable association of alumni, students, faculty, staff and others who share a love of books, libraries and St. Michael's.

 The Director of Library and Archives has the authority to ensure that the John M. Kelly Library operates in the best possible environment for study and research.
 As the library of a Federated University of the University of Toronto, the Director of Library and Archives reports to the President of the University of St Michael's College.
 The Chief Librarian of the University of Toronto Libraries does not normally hold any authority as regards the conduct regulations of the John M. Kelly library.